Seven Jewish Children: Royal Court Theatre

-John Nathan writing for The Jewish Chronicle, though finding the play theatrically beautiful, criticized the play as anti-semitic and The Royal Court Theatre's artistic director, Dominic Cooke for not following, National Theatre's director Nicholas Hytner's policy that a play that is entirely populated by, and is critical of, a religious minority, can only be staged at the National Theatre if it is written by a member of that minority.
-Further criticism centred on Associate Director of the Royal Court Theatre, Ramin Gray's interview, in which he said that he [as a director] "would think twice" about staging a play "very critical of Islam, or [which] depicted Mohammed" since "given the times we're in" he would worry that if he "cause[d] offence then the whole enterprise would become buried in a sea of controversy" while the theatre did stage a play such as Seven Jewish Children that is critical of some Israeli Jews and politics.
+John Nathan writing for The Jewish Chronicle, though finding the play theatrically beautiful, criticized the play as antisemitic and The Royal Court Theatre's artistic director, Dominic Cooke for not following National Theatre's director Nicholas Hytner's policy that a play that is entirely populated by, and is critical of, a religious minority, can only be staged at the National Theatre if it is written by a member of that minority.
+Further criticism centred on associate director of the Royal Court Theatre, Ramin Gray's interview, in which he said that he [as a director] "would think twice" about staging a play "very critical of Islam, or [which] depicted Mohammed" since "given the times we're in" he would worry that if he "cause[d] offence then the whole enterprise would become buried in a sea of controversy" while the theatre did stage a play such as Seven Jewish Children that is critical of some Israeli Jews and politics.
 Jonathan Romain argued that, "Assuming that Ramin Gray is an honourable person (as I am happy to do) and that he is not guilty of hypocrisy by favouring the mosque over the synagogue, there can be only one explanation for his reluctance: fear".

-The theatre admitted the play was critical of Israel but denied this meant that it was anti-Semitic against "some concerns".
+The theatre admitted the play was critical of Israel but denied this meant that it was antisemitic against "some concerns".
 A spokesman argued "in keeping with its philosophy" the theatre presents "a multiplicity of viewpoints".
 He gave example of their 2 plays staged along Seven Jewish Children [at that time]: The Stone that "asks very difficult questions about the refusal of some modern Germans to accept their ancestors' complicity in Nazi atrocities" running before Seven Jewish Children with Shades "set in contemporary London which explores issues of tolerance in the Muslim community" staging at their smaller studio theatre.
 Spokesman said:

 "We categorically reject that accusation and furthermore would urge people to see this play before they judge it.
 While Seven Jewish Children is undoubtedly critical of the policies of the state of Israel, there is no suggestion that this should be read as a criticism of Jewish people.
 It is possible to criticise the actions of Israel without being anti-Semitic."